ggohierroy/CSharpCodingGuideline/README.md

 ## Packages

 - Always manage packages using Nuget at the solution level.

 > Why?
 To make sure all projects use the same version of the package.

 - Never check-in packages into TFS.

 > Why?
 To save space on TFS.

+## Configuration Files

+- Always use custom configuration sections
+- Do not use AppSettings

+> Why?
+To be able to use strongly-typed settings, as well as default values and required settings.